How Much are Conveyancing Fees in London

 What happens if my sale falls through?

-Some solicitors may waive their basic fees if things go wrong but this is at their discretion.
+Some solicitors may waive their basic fees if things go wrong, but this is at their discretion.
 Other conveyancers will quote on a ‘no sale, no fee’ basis.
 This will apply to legal fees, not any disbursements incurred before the sale falls through.
-The benefit of this approach is that you won’t pay as much if the sale doesn’t happen, and your conveyancer has a definite incentive to make sure things work out.
+The benefit of this approach is that you won’t pay as much if the sale doesn’t happen, and your conveyancer has a definite incentive to ensure things work out.
 But you may pay more for this type of arrangement.

 When do I pay conveyancing fees?